Daisy Ridley

 Daisy Jazz Isobel Ridley (born 10 April 1992) is an English actress.
 She rose to prominence for her role as Rey in the Star Wars sequel trilogy from 2015 until 2019.

-She appeared in the mystery film Murder on the Orient Express (2017), played the title character of the romantic drama Ophelia (2018), and had voice roles in the animated film Peter Rabbit (2018) and the video game Twelve Minutes (2021).
-Ridley had leading roles in the science-fiction film Chaos Walking (2021), independent drama Sometimes I Think About Dying (2023), and psychological thriller The Marsh King's Daughter (2023).
+Following the Star Wars films, Ridley appeared in the mystery film Murder on the Orient Express (2017), and played Ophelia in the romantic drama Ophelia (2018).
+She had voice roles in the animated film Peter Rabbit (2018) and the video game Twelve Minutes (2021).
+She subsequently had leading roles in the science-fiction film Chaos Walking (2021), the independent drama Sometimes I Think About Dying (2023), and the psychological thriller The Marsh King's Daughter (2023).
 She also portrayed Gertrude Ederle in the biographical drama Young Woman and the Sea (2024).

 Early life

 Ridley was born on 10 April 1992 in the London borough of Westminster, and grew up in Maida Vale.
-She is the youngest of three daughters born to Christopher Ridley, a photographer, and Louise (née Fawkner-Corbett), who works in internal communications for a bank.
-She has two older sisters, Kika Rose and Poppy Sophia, as well as two older half-sisters.
+She is the youngest of three daughters born to Christopher Ridley, a photographer, and Louise, who works for a bank.
+(Note: Attributed to multiple references:) She has two older sisters, Kika Rose and Poppy Sophia, as well as two older half-sisters.
 Her mother's family, the Fawkner-Corbetts, were landed gentry with a military and medical background.
-Her paternal great-uncle, Arnold Ridley, served in the military as well.
-He separately forged a career as a playwright and actor (and is best remembered for playing Private Godfrey in the sitcom Dad's Army).
-Arnold Ridley's brother, Daisy's grandfather, John Harry Dunn Ridley, OBE, was head of the Engineering Secretariat at the BBC from 1950 to 1965.

-Ridley has stated that while growing up, her favourite film was Matilda (1996), referring to the titular character (played by Mara Wilson) as a role model.
-While not a particularly strong Star Wars fan as a youth, she dedicatedly followed the Harry Potter series.
+Her great-uncle Arnold Ridley was a playwright and actor, and played Private Godfrey in the television sitcom Dad's Army.
+Growing up, Ridley's favourite film was Matilda (1996), and she viewed the character Matilda as a role model.

 Ridley won a scholarship to Tring Park School for the Performing Arts in Hertfordshire, which she attended from ages nine to eighteen.
 She then studied classical civilisation at Birkbeck, University of London, before dropping out to focus on her acting career.
-Prior to being cast in Star Wars: The Force Awakens, Ridley worked for nearly two years as a bartender at two different pubs in London.
-In 2016, she began studying for a Bachelor of Arts in social science through online courses with the Open University.
+Prior to being cast in Star Wars: The Force Awakens, Ridley worked as a bartender at two different pubs in London.
+In 2016, she began studying for a BA in social science through online courses with the Open University.